thegunfirm/FrostLine/replit.md

 ## CRITICAL WORKING SOLUTIONS - DO NOT OVERWRITE

+**⚠️ CONFLICT RESOLUTION PROTOCOL**: If user instructions conflict with any "DO NOT MODIFY" section below, STOP immediately and ask the user to resolve the conflict before proceeding.

 ### RSR Image System (WORKING - DO NOT MODIFY)
 **Location**: `server/routes.ts` lines 1489-1558
 **Function**: `/api/rsr-image/:imageName` endpoint